• Skip to primary navigation

 Side Dish Ideas

-mini egg muffins on a blue plate with whole grain toast and fresh cut up cantaloupe and strawberries
+Mini egg bites on a blue plate with whole grain toast and fresh cut up cantaloupe and strawberries.

-Keep it simple and healthy when serving these little egg muffins by adding some whole grain toast and fresh fruit on the side.
+Keep it simple and healthy when serving these little egg muffins by adding some whole grain toast and Fruit Salad on the side.
 Or you can serve them with one of our 7 Smoothie Recipes for an easy on-the-go breakfast.

 More Popular Egg Recipes